 Gorno-Altaysk – Ongudai – Kosh-Agach – Chuisky Trakt

 Our scheduled group departures don't suit your plans?
-If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
-If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.
+If you are travelling with more than 4 friends, you can set your own departure date: we will arrange a bespoke tour just for you for the same price per person advertised below.
+If you are travelling solo or with less than four companions, we will then organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 DAY 1 - Barnaul

-- Our tour guide will meet you in the arrival hall of Barnaul Regional Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).
+Our tour guide will meet you in the arrival hall of Barnaul Regional Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).

-- Introductory briefing about the region, the route and the set of rules to observe while travelling in Altai.
+Introductory briefing about the region, the route and the set of rules to observe while travelling in Altai.

-- Dinner and overnight in Barnaul.
+Dinner and overnight in Barnaul.

 DAY 2 - Topolnoye

-- We'll then continue our trip to the picturesque village Topolnoye: the people of this village are descendant of the Old-Believers who separated in 1666 from the official Russian Orthodox Church; most of them moved to the secluded corners of Siberia in the 17th century and have kept living in a traditional way for centuries.
+After a lunch at a small family-run dairy factory, we'll then continue our trip to the picturesque village Topolnoye: the people of this village are descendant of the Old-Believers who separated in 1666 from the official Russian Orthodox Church; most of them moved to the secluded corners of Siberia in the 17th century and have kept living in a traditional way for centuries.

-- Dinner and overnight in Topolnoye.
+Dinner and overnight in Topolnoye.

 DAY 3 - Karakol Valley

-- After breakfast we will drive to the border between the Altai krai and the Altai Republic proper.
+After breakfast we will drive to the border between the Altai Krai and the Altai Republic proper.

-- Dinner and overnight in the Karakol Valley.
+Dinner and overnight in the Karakol Valley.

 DAY 4 - Chuisky Trakt